aws-samples/serverless-patterns/bedrock-guardrails-enforcement-cdk/README.md

 - **Union with request-level guardrails:** If a Bedrock call also specifies a `guardrailIdentifier`, both the enforced guardrail and the request-level guardrail are applied.
 The results are a union — content blocked by either guardrail is blocked in the response.

 - **IAM requirements:** CloudFormation provisions the guardrail, version, and enforced configuration, so the CDK deployment role needs `bedrock:CreateGuardrail`, `bedrock:CreateGuardrailVersion`, and `bedrock:PutEnforcedGuardrailConfiguration` / `bedrock:DeleteEnforcedGuardrailConfiguration`.
-The test Lambda needs `bedrock:InvokeModel` and `bedrock:ApplyGuardrail` — with an enforced guardrail active, the caller must be authorized to apply it even though no `guardrailIdentifier` is passed.
+The test AWS Lambda function needs `bedrock:InvokeModel` and `bedrock:ApplyGuardrail` — with an enforced guardrail active, the caller must be authorized to apply it even though no `guardrailIdentifier` is passed.

 ----
 Copyright 2026 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.